openode-io/openode-www/public/documentation/installation/upgrade.md

 ## Legacy

-On March 15 2020, we did a major upgrade, see the [upgrade note](/docs/installation/legacy_upgrade.md).
+From January 2021, we are launching opeNode v3, see the [upgrade note](/docs/installation/legacy_upgrade.md).